Jaris-top/OliveNet-Hyperspectral-CNN/README.md

 The synthetic demo dataset is provided to verify pipeline integrity.
 Reproducing the paper's reported 98.3% accuracy requires real calibrated hyperspectral olivine cubes acquired under the conditions described in Section III-B of the paper.

+## Reproducibility Notes

+- Random seeds are fixed for Python, NumPy, and PyTorch.
+- PCA is fitted only on the training split to avoid test-set leakage.
+- Train/validation/test splits are performed at the sample level.
+- The synthetic demo is intended for code-path validation, not scientific performance reporting.

 ## Real Data Format